ajeygore/ajeygore.github.com/collections/_posts/2023-11-16-Humble-self-appraisal-or-being-a-braggart.md

 </div>

-Time for self appraisal, the time I dread, because I need to write self appraisal, and I really find myself in a fix, my self-critical attitude tells me that you did what you were supposed to do, and you did not do anything extra ordinary, so what do you write in self appraisal?
+Time for self appraisal, the time I dread, because I need to write self appraisal, and I really find myself in a fix, my self-critical attitude tells me that you did what you were supposed to do, and you did not do anything extra ordinary, so why?
+And what do you write in self appraisal?

 > Embracing Self-Appraisal with a balanced approach might be daunting task for many of us.
 It certainly is for me.